Credit cards Updated:

 Most credit cards will let you transfer a balance, although this will be subject to the following conditions:

-If you want to transfer a balance you will normally have to pay a fee to the credit card provider you are transferring the balance to.
-This is usually in the region of 2% to 3% of the amount you transfer.
+If you want to transfer a balance, you will normally have to pay a fee to the credit card provider you are transferring the balance to.
+This is usually in the region of 2% to 3% of the amount you transfer, although some fees can be higher while other providers charge absolutely no fee at all.

 How 0% balance transfer credit cards work

-Recently balance transfer credit cards are getting increasingly competitive with their introductory periods, so shop around to get the best deal.
+Recently, balance transfer credit cards have become increasingly competitive with their introductory periods, so shop around to get the best deal.

-At the end of the introductory period, your transferred balance will go onto your lender's standard balance transfer rate which will most likely be well over 15%.
+At the end of the introductory period, your transferred balance will go onto your lender's standard balance transfer rate, which will most likely be well over 15% per annum.

 Make sure you pay at least the minimum payment each month on your credit card, otherwise the provider may decide to withdraw the introductory 0% offer and put you on a more expensive interest rate.